Pre-Support Diagnostic Checklist

 Step 1.4: BGP Health

-Look for: All neighbors state: "established".
-If down, check spine connectivity.
+Look for: All neighbors state: "established" (Agent CRD) or no results from PromQL (all sessions are 6=Established).
+If sessions are down, check spine connectivity.

 Step 1.5: Grafana Dashboard Review